 Most MakerBit interactive projects will use the MakerBit program installed on the micro:bit at the beginning of the MakerBit Tutorial, or re-installed if you've uploaded your own custom programs to the micro:bit, but then later want to return to normal MakerBit functionality.

 However, the program above would only be sufficient to turn on and off LEDs with touch sensors.
-It wouldn't be able to play audio tracks from an mp3 player, display touch sensors or analog values on an LCD display, or communicate directly with the MakerBit Media Linker so as to be able to link videos and other digital media to a diorama or posterboard project.
+It wouldn't be able to , display touch sensors or analog values , or communicate directly with the MakerBit Media Linker so as to be able to link videos and other digital media to a diorama or posterboard project.

 All those functions combined are what the MakerBit Program does when installed on the micro:bit with the MakerBit attached.

-To install the MakerBit program, click on the MakerBit program image in the Programs gallery to download the file.
+To , click on the MakerBit program image in the Programs gallery to download the file.
 Then move it from your downloads folder to your connected micro:bit directory.
 The micro:bit will restart, and it will then be ready to interact with the MakerBit Media Linker.